 It can be difficult to convey what Interim Managers actually do: despite the massive growth, it’s still a new field and it’s not broadly understood.
 A better understanding of the skills and duties involved will help everyone.
-Businesses with a good understanding of what Interim Management actually is will recognise situations where they can help more quickly, and of course Interim Management as a field can only benefit from being more understood and accepted.
-Management Consultants were once misunderstood, even figures of fun, but with more understanding the business sector has come to recognise they serve a need and have no hesitation in calling a consultant in when they need it.
+Businesses with a good understanding of what Interim Management actually is will recognize situations where they can help more quickly, and of course Interim Management as a field can only benefit from being more understood and accepted.
+Management Consultants were once misunderstood, even figures of fun, but with more understanding the business sector has come to recognize they serve a need and have no hesitation in calling a consultant in when they need it.

 Who are Interim Managers?

-Interim Managers are specialised individuals: highly mobile and adept at quick orientation, if you hire one, you can expect them to be available immediately and be up to speed with your business in the first day.
+Interim Managers are specialized individuals: highly mobile and adept at quick orientation, if you hire one, you can expect them to be available immediately and be up to speed with your business in the first day.

 They exist to help your business through a period of change or, especially, face a crisis.
 They enter the field because they’ve gained experience of this kind of change management through other work, and are independent, fast learning executive level workers.